Judopay/Judo-PHP/README.md

 [![Build Status](https://travis-ci.org/JudoPay/PhpSdk.svg?branch=master)](https://travis-ci.org/JudoPay/PhpSdk)

+The judopay php SDK is not actively supported by judo, but it is available here for anyone who wish to use it as a platform to develop upon.

 ## Installation

 The Judopay PHP SDK supports PHP 5.3.3 and above.
 You'll need the PHP cURL extension installed.